Recycle Right & 360L Upsize

 Recycle Right

-Did you know that Townsville residents recycle approximately 12,500 tonnes per year?
-Now it’s time to look at how we can work together to keep improving our efforts.
+It’s time to look at how we can work together to keep improving our recycling efforts and recovering these valuable materials.

 As well as understanding what can and can't be recycled, we ask that your recyclables are free from food and other contaminants, never bagged, and free from broken glass or other hazardous materials.